nekogd/react-utility-hooks/README.md

 Happy debugging!\
 The hook to inspect why the component has rerendered (we've all been (or will be) there).\
 If we have changes in component props, we will have them logged into js console.\
-This helps us a lot in debugging
+This helps us a lot in debugging.

 ### Example usage